aohorodnyk/aohorodnyk.com/content/about/_index.md

 ## About me

-My name is Anton Ohorodnyk[^contacts].
-I have a Master’s degree in Software Engineering from National Aviation University in Kyiv.
+I am Anton Ohorodnyk [^contacts], a software engineer with a Master’s degree from the prestigious National Aviation University in Kyiv.

-I have commercial experience as a software engineer since 2009.
+Since the year 2009, I have been carving my path in the world of software engineering, gaining invaluable commercial experience along the way.

-My favorite programming language is [Go](https://go.dev/).
-However, I believe that every developer must explore various paradigms and languages to have the ability to make the best contribution for every task/product.
-Therefore, I am open to doing my job in multiple languages if required by task and business.
+Though I hold a deep affection for the programming language [Go](https://go.dev/), I firmly believe that a truly versatile developer must delve into various paradigms and languages to create a unique and seamless contribution for every task and product.
+Thus, I remain open to embracing multiple languages in my work, should the need arise in task and business.

 ## Content